jarjuk/aws-ssh-resolver/README.md

 # aws-ssh-resolver - Resolve AWS EC2 HostNames for OpenSSH configuration - $Release:0.0.3-SNAPSHOT$

-`aws-ssh-resolver` keeps AWS EC2 HostNames in OpenSSH configuration file in sync with Amazon cloud making it easier for a user to use OpenSSH, and related tools, on Amazon Platform.
+`aws-ssh-resolver` keeps AWS EC2 HostNames in OpenSSH configuration file in sync with Amazon cloud making it easier for to use OpenSSH, and related tools, on Amazon Platform.

 ## The Problem

 Every EC2 instance on Amazon platform has a Private IP address, and a DNS hostname resolving to this address.
-Private IP cannot be reached directly from the Internet, and the Private DNS name can be resolved only on the network that the instance is in.
-An instance may be assigned a Public IP Address, and corresponding Public DNS name.
+A private IP cannot be reached directly from the Internet, and the Private DNS name can be resolved only on the network that the instance is in.

+An instance may be assigned a Public IP Address, and a corresponding Public DNS name.
 The Public IP is accessible from the Internet, and the Public DNS name is resolvable outside the network of the instance.
-Public IPs come from Amazon's pool of public IP address, and an instance may not reuse the IP address, once it is released.
+Public IPs come from Amazon's pool of public IP address, and an instance may not reuse the IP address, once it is released and returned to the pool.
 For example, stopping, or terminating, an instance releases the Public IP Address.

+See Amazon
+[documentation](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-instance-addressing.html)
-See Amazon [documentation](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-instance-addressing.html) for more details.
+for more details.

-Amazon EC2 Instance IP Addressing presents several challenges for SSH usage, or any SSH related tool e.g.
+Amazon EC2 Instance IP Addressing presents several challenges for SSH usage, or for the usage any SSH related tool e.g.
 [ansible](http://www.ansible.com/home),
 [fabric](http://www.fabfile.org/),
 [serverspec](http://serverspec.org/) etc.

-* Public DNS Name encodes the Public IP Address.
-Each time an instance is assigned a new IP address, it also gets a new Public DNS name, In essence this means that the task of managing DNS names becomes comparable to the task of managing IP addresses.
+* Amazon Public DNS Names encode Public IP Addresses.
+Each time an instance is assigned a new IP address, it also gets a new Public DNS name.
+In essence this means that the task of managing DNS names becomes comparable to the task of managing IP addresses.

 * Using an IP address to contact an instance is complicated, because Public IP Address, once released, cannot be reused.
 Using fixed IP